Stop painful, unsightly ingrown toenails from holding you back in life.

 - Ill-fitting footwear: Shoes with a narrow toe box can put pressure on the skin and nail, leading to soreness, swelling, and eventually ingrowth.

-- Heredity: The shape of your toes and nails may make you more prone to ingrown toenails.
+- Heredity: The shape of your nails may make you more prone to ingrown toenails.

 Always seek professional treatment for ingrown toenails.

 Ingrown toenails rarely improve on their own.
 Remember: early treatment is easier treatment.
-We see toenail complaints every day and can remove the offending portion quickly with special sterile instruments.
+We see ingrown toenail complaints almost every day and can treat the offending nail portion quickly and easily with special sterile instruments.

 Will I need surgery to fix my ingrown toenail?

 During your initial consultation, our podiatrists will examine your toe and ask questions to determine the cause of the nail problem.
 Some ingrown toenails respond well to simple trimming and dressing.
 This nonsurgical treatment is the most common procedure we perform in our podiatry clinic and can be carried out in your initial consultation.